eclipse-archived/codewind-docs/docs/_documentations/mdt-che-setupregistries.md

 # Adding registries in Che
 After Che is started and running, add the container registry to be used with Codewind.
+1. From the Codewind project explorer view, right-click **Projects** and select **Image Registry Manager**.
+2. From the **Image Registry Manager**, click **Add New**.

-- On OpenShift and other Kube platforms, push your images to any Docker registry, such as Docker Hub, Quay.io, Google Cloud Registry (GCR), and more.
+3. On OpenShift and other Kube platforms, push your images to a container registry, such as Docker Hub, Quay.io, Google Cloud Registry (GCR), and more.
+Enter the following information to add the registries:
-- On IBM Cloud Private, you can push your image to any Docker registry except the internal Docker registry.

-Use the following information to add the registries:
-  - Server: `<registry-to-push-images-to>`
+  - Registry server name or domain name: `<registry-to-push-images-to>`
   - User name: `<Your username>`
-  - Password: `<Your password>`

-For information about adding deployment registries to Che, see [Codewind Docker registry guidance](#codewind-docker-registry-guidance).
+  - Password or API key: `<Your password or API key>`
+4. Next, enter the namespace that you want to use to push your registry to.
+After you enter all the information, from the **Image Registry Manager**, you can see values for the **Address**, **Username**, and **Namespace** of your latest registry.
+5. Click **Select a Push Registry** to determine which registry you use to push Codewind style projects to.

 # Setting the Docker registry
 After creating a Codewind workspace, set the container registry to deploy your projects.
 When you create or add an existing project to Codewind, Codewind prompts you for the registry.
-For guidance on using proper container registries, see [Codewind Docker registry guidance](#codewind-docker-registry-guidance).

 To change the registry in use, run the `Codewind: Set Deployment Registry` command in Theia to dynamically set a new registry for your workspace. <br>